tile-dev/tile-dev.github.io/mkdocs-test/docs/learn/what.md

 Tile aims to be the fastest and easiest way for data teams to share insights in a code-first way, with features such as:

-- Static generation of reports and serverless app-running both supported out of the box
+- Static generation of standalone HTML reports
+- Serverless app-running with parameters
-- Rich component library compatible with the majority of the Python data ecosystem (such as Pandas, Altair, Plotly)
+- Plot and data components compatible with the majority of the Python data ecosystem (such as Pandas, Altair, Plotly)
 - Built in client-side report components, such as dropdowns, selects, and interactive datatables
 - Fully integratable into existing Python environments, like Jupyter and Spark

+## What isn't Tile?
+- Tile is not a realtime reactive web framework like Streamlit or Dash
+- Tile is not an analysis environment like Jupyter

-## How can I use Tile?
+## What can I build with Tile?

 ### Static reports